sushantdev-git/learnGit-Github/README.md

 # learnGit-Github
 you can use "code ." to open vs code in current directory from command prompt

-# learnGit-Github
-you can use "code ." to open vs code in current directory from command prompt

 ## Git commands
 these two commands to set global user name and email\
 `git config --global user.name "FIRST_NAME LAST_NAME"`\